hainakus/Xenomorph/README.md

-<h1>picod On Habitat - based on Kaspa Rust</h1>
+<h1>Xenomorph On UniVerse - based on Kaspa Rust</h1>

-* A new blockchain-based platform called picod is being developed, which utilizes Kaspa as its underlying layer 1 infrastructure.
+* A new blockchain-based platform called xenon is being developed, which utilizes Kaspa as its underlying layer 1 infrastructure.
-* picod will provide a number of benefits over traditional web development, including increased performance, security, and transparency.
+* xenom will provide a number of benefits over traditional web development, including increased performance, security, and transparency.
-* The use case for picod is centered around helping underdeveloped countries and organizations like Unicef by providing a more scalable, secure, and transparent platform for donations and aid distribution.
+* The use case for xenom is centered around helping underdeveloped countries and organizations like Unicef by providing a more scalable, secure, and transparent platform for donations and aid distribution.
 * Smart contracts will be used to manage the donation process, ensuring that funds are used efficiently and transparently.
-* The picod platform will also utilize Kaspa's distributed ledger technology to provide a more decentralized and secure system for managing aid resources.
+* The xenom platform will also utilize Kaspa's distributed ledger technology to provide a more decentralized and secure system for managing aid resources.
-* In addition to its core use cases, picod has the potential to improve the efficiency and effectiveness of various industries and sectors, including healthcare, education, and supply chain management.
+* In addition to its core use cases, xenom has the potential to improve the efficiency and effectiveness of various industries and sectors, including healthcare, education, and supply chain management.
-* The picod platform will be open-source and free to use, providing an opportunity for anyone to contribute to the development and growth of the platform.
+* The xenon platform will be open-source and free to use, providing an opportunity for anyone to contribute to the development and growth of the platform.

-Overall, picod is a promising new blockchain-based platform that has the potential to revolutionize the way we think about web development and aid distribution.
-By leveraging Kaspa's underlying layer 1 infrastructure and utilizing smart contracts, picod offers a more scalable, secure, and transparent platform for donations and aid distribution.
+Overall, xenon is a promising new blockchain-based platform that has the potential to revolutionize the way we think about web development and aid distribution.
+By leveraging Kaspa's underlying layer 1 infrastructure and utilizing smart contracts, xenon offers a more scalable, secure, and transparent platform for donations and aid distribution.

 Welcome to the Rust-based implementation of the Kaspa full-node and its ancillary libraries.
 The contained node release serves as a drop-in replacement to the established <a href="https://github.com/kaspanet/kaspad">Golang node</a> and to date is the recommended node software for the Kaspa network, introducing developers to the possibilities of Rust in the Kaspa network's context.